Excess mortality - statistics

 Source data for tables and figures

-The excess mortality indicator, covering EU and EFTA countries, is based on currently available weekly deaths data transmitted to Eurostat by Member States on a voluntary basis.
-Data are continuously updated with more recent weeks of mortality statistics; these weeks are then attributed pro rata to months for computing the excess mortality indicator.
-For the purpose of the excess mortality indicator, the numbers of deaths for the latest weeks available in a Member State are corrected for incompleteness.
-This happens when the country estimates that the completeness of the data is still lower than 90 %.
-All data for 2020 remain provisional and subject to revision.
+The excess mortality indicator, covering EU and EFTA countries, is based on weekly deaths data transmitted to Eurostat by Member States on a voluntary basis.
+Data are classified by sex, five-year age groups and NUTS regions, and are continuously updated with more recent weeks of mortality statistics.
+These weeks are then attributed pro-rata to months for computing the excess mortality indicator.
+For the purpose of the excess mortality indicator, the death figures for the latest weeks available in a Member State are corrected for incompleteness.
+Data for 2020-2021 remain provisional and subject to revision.

 - Mortality (demo_mor), see: